fourkitchens/dca2013/_posts/0003-03-03-commerce-kickstart-2-tips-tricks.md

 track: Sitebuilding
 difficulty: Intermediate

-day: TBD
+day: Sunday
-start: TBD
+start: 9:30am
-room: TBD
+room: Room 14
 ---

 Built on top of Drupal Commerce, Commerce Kickstart 2.0 is a distribution of Drupal that installs a demo store out of the box, implementing a variety of eCommerce best practices and improving the store administrator user experience.
 It is feature-rich, including numerous contributed modules that add helpful functionality to Drupal Commerce.